PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 result and its independent layout-recovery occurrence, including schema, cleanup semantics, graph-index/layout routing, and NDHWC/split-mixed boundaries.

+That indexed owner is now characterized with one direct call and one separate layout-recovery occurrence. `_layout_opt_stridedslice_pre_concat_stats` is the selected observation-only target.
+Optional graph-index/layout/bound/candidate forwarding, the one-key schema, unconditional cleanup with a proven zero-rewrite prune, direct arguments, and NDHWC/split-mixed boundaries are frozen before implementation.
+The focused characterization gate passes
+`360 passed, 1 xfailed in 18.98s`; the sole strict xfail is the selected direct assignment.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it